sonja-soennichsen/xandria_backend/assets/threat_model.md

 - Neo4j
   - Schema-based access control
-    - Any query can only be executed with a valid JWT that holds information to a valid user from the database
+    - Any query can only be executed with a valid JWT that holds information for a valid user from the database
     - User generation is binding → The current user can only update or delete their own user data + access only notes and bookmarks that they have written themselves
     - Salt, Email, and Password are set to private → client is not able to query these, only accessible with OGM (server)
 - Redis (MemoryStore on GCP)